hot-glue-for-rails/hot-glue/README.md

 If you use the shorthand (specify no `=`) your stimulus controller's name will be inferred from the Singular form of the scaffolding beild built, with dashes for underscores, and ending with `-form`

+Notice that under the hood we are doing this `@singular.gsub("_", "-") + "-form"` so a scaffold built for `bank_account` will become a `BankAccountForm` stimulus controller

-(For example, `rails g hot_glue:scaffold Thing --stimmy` generates a form that looks like
+For example, `rails g hot_glue:scaffold Thing --stimmy` generates a form that looks like.

 ```
     <%= form_with model: thing,